Rulers

 China: Sam Hou Fai is elected chief executive of Macau (394 of 398 votes), to take office December 20.

 Iceland: Prime Minister Bjarni Benediktsson announces the end of the governing coalition and calls for elections to be held on November 30.
+On October 15 Benediktsson resigns; the president accepts and approves the dissolution of parliament.

-Lithuania: In the first round of parliamentary elections (turnout 52.1%), the Lithuanian Social Democratic Party wins 19.7% of the vote (18 of 70 seats), the Homeland Union-Lithuanian Christian Democrats 18.3% (17), The Dawn of Nemunas 15.3% (14), the Union of Democrats "For Lithuania" 9.4% (8), the Liberals Movement of the Republic of Lithuania 7.8% (7), and the Lithuanian Peasant Popular Union 7.2% (6).
-The remaining 71 of the 141 seats will be elected in the second round on October 27.
+Lithuania: In the first round of parliamentary elections (turnout 52.2%), the Lithuanian Social Democratic Party (LSDP) wins 19.7% of the vote (18 of 70 proportional seats), the Homeland Union-Lithuanian Christian Democrats (TS-LKD) 18.3% (17), The Dawn of Nemunas (NA) 15.3% (14), the Union of Democrats "For Lithuania" (DSVL) 9.4% (8), the Liberals Movement of the Republic of Lithuania (LS) 7.8% (7), and the Lithuanian Peasant Popular Union (LVLS) 7.2% (6).
+8 of the 71 constituency seats are decided in the first round, the remaining 63 in the second round on October 27 (turnout 41.0%), giving the LSDP a total of 52 of the 141 seats, TS-LKD 28, NA 20, DSVL 14, LS 12, LVLS 8.

 15